Translink (Queensland)

-Translink is the public transport agency in the state of Queensland, Australia, and a division of the Department of Transport and Main Roads.
+Translink is a public transport agency and a division of the Department of Transport and Main Roads in Queensland, Australia.
 Translink was first established by the Queensland Government in June 2003 to coordinate train, bus, ferry and tram services.
 Translink works with Brisbane Airtrain, Transport for Brisbane, RiverCity Ferries, Queensland Rail and other operators to provide services.
 Translink operates an integrated ticketing system across Queensland to allow the use of one ticket on multiple services.

 In July 2008, Translink devolved from being a division of the former Queensland Transport to the more autonomous Translink Transit Authority, before returning to management under the Department of Transport and Main Roads in November 2012.
-In January 2023, Translink absorbed the qconnect network, becoming responsible for public transport services across the majority of Queensland.
+Between 2022 and 2025, Translink absorbed the qconnect network, becoming responsible for public transport services across the majority of Queensland.